 Reimagining the Sonnet as a Visual Form

-Constrained by the exhibition’s format (24 inches x 10 feet), we chose unity over division—merging what could have been two twin-sized panels into a single, vertical composition.
+Constrained by the exhibition’s format (24 inches × 10 feet), we chose unity over division, merging what might have been two twin-sized panels into a single vertical composition.

 Making the Social Sonnet

-Our process began with collecting visual language from both source works—selecting colors, punctuation marks, symbols, and words that echoed across Kruger’s bold typographic lines and Frank’s rich figuration.
+Our process began with collecting visual language from both source works—selecting colors, punctuation marks, symbols, and words that reverberated across Kruger’s bold typographic interventions and Frank’s charged figuration.

 One question stood out: “WHO?”

-We created digital files of every symbol, then hand-painted sheets of Tyvek before cutting each piece with our Cricut machine.
-Then, line by line, we assembled the piece—gluing, arranging, and sewing each module into place.
+We created digital files for every symbol, then hand-painted sheets of Tyvek before cutting each element using our Cricut machine.
+Line by line, we assembled the work—gluing, arranging, and sewing each module into place.

 A Call to Look Again